easystats/bayestestR/README.md

 rope_test(posterior = rnorm(1000, 1, 0.01), rope = c(-0.1, 0.1))
 ```

 -   **`pd()`**: Compute the Probability of Direction (pd, also known as the Maximum Probability of Effect - MPE).
-It varies between 50% and 100% and can be interpreted as the probability that a parameter (described by its posterior distribution) is positive or negative (following the medianAcâ?¬â?cs sign).
+It varies between 50% and 100% and can be interpreted as the probability that a parameter (described by its posterior distribution) is positive or negative (following the median's sign).
 It is defined as the proportion of the posterior distribution of the median's sign.
+It is used as an index of effect existence, i.e., whether the probability that the effect is in the same direction than the point-estimate (independently of the effect's size or significance).

 ``` r
 # Compute the pdSimulate a posterior distribution of mean 1 and SD 1